fdayamani/GitKata/README.md

 #### Steps:
 In your pairs, decide who will be Ginny and who will be Harry.
 Then follow the steps below __in order please__.
 Each person should be working off their own branch at each stage:

-1. __GINNY__: You've been trying and trying to get Harry to speak to his aunt and uncle again, you realise they made his childhood difficult but they were afraid.
+1. __GINNY__: _On the Ginny branch:_ You've been trying and trying to get Harry to speak to his aunt and uncle again, you realise they made his childhood difficult but they were afraid.
 They care about him in their own unique way, otherwise they wouldn't have risked their lives to save his.
 Switch to the Ginny branch and open GuestList.txt and add the following names to the "extended family" table:

     * Vernon Dursley
     * Petunia Dursley